heikoheiko/pyethapp/README.rst

 Introduction
 ------------

-pyethapp is the python based client for the Ethereum_ blockchain 2.0 system.
+pyethapp is the python based client implementing the Ethereum_ cryptoeconomic state machine.

 Ethereum as a platform is focussed on enabling people to build new ideas using blockchain technology.

 The python implementation aims to provide an easily hackable and extendable codebase.

-pyetapp leverages two ethereum core components to implement the client:
+pyethapp leverages two ethereum core components to implement the client:

 * pyethereum_ - the core library, featuring the blockchain, the ethereum virtual machine, mining
 * pydevp2p_ - the p2p networking library, featuring node discovery for and transport of multiple services over multiplexed and encrypted connections